Visiting Niagara Falls in Winter – Winter Attractions & Festivals

 Address: 4950 Clifton Hill, Niagara Falls, ON

-Parking available at end of Robinson Street.
+Parking is available at the end of Robinson Street.

-10. Fallsview Indoor Waterpark
+11. Fallsview Indoor Waterpark

 What:

 Make your way to Niagara Falls’ Fallsview Indoor Waterpark in the thick of winter and enjoy water fun in balmy 84 degrees Fahrenheit.
-Fallsview Indoor Waterpark features a mammoth play area, a 1,000 gallon tipping bucket, 6-story high waterslides, full-sized wave pool, outdoor activity pool, sundeck, plunge bowl, two adult only jacuzzis, and a children’s play area.
+Fallsview Indoor Waterpark features a mammoth play area, a 1,000-gallon tipping bucket, 6-story high waterslides, full-sized wave pool, outdoor activity pool, sundeck, plunge bowl, two adult-only jacuzzis, and a children’s play area.
 Details

 When: